barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

 I was motivated to create this project because I couldn't find a site that could be used to search for albums by a specific release date.
-I'll be designing the frontend for this program in an [upcoming post](../../guide-pt-2/aoty-guide-p2/index.html) and showing how you can deploy it so you can use and share it with others.
+I'll be designing the frontend for this program in an [upcoming post](https://www.barrysweeney.com/aoty-guide-p2/) and mention how you can deploy it, so you can use and share it with others.

 [Click here for part 2 of this series.](https://www.barrysweeney.com/aoty-guide-p2/)